Abstract Painters

 Abstraction Defined

-List of Abstract Painters
+List of the Top 100 Abstract Painters

 Abstraction in Painting: Definition